31 Jan How to Amplify Your Social Media Impact, Learn Strategies from Neal Schaffer

 NEAL: You know that memorable events are always that are overseas.
 It’s really an engagement with attendees after I speak and the questions I have always very very special.
 Bucharest, Romania had the really progressive crowd there and active and Savvy which I didn’t expect just from the economic perspective as compared to Western Europe.
 I loved Finland too, having several leading products, one them being Nokia.
 I’m honored to have spoken at the consumer electronics show, my number one award for consumer electronics show, so far goes to a Chinese company ‘Zhiyum.’
 Also, have spoken govt. crisis group like FEMA so it was the great experience to speak with groups which use Social media in a unique way.

-SOCIAL CHAMP: Playing multiple roles in marketing it would be hard to devote time to social media, it is very crucial to use these social media platform for marketing.
+Playing multiple roles in marketing it would be hard to devote time to social media.
 Have you used any tools?
-What do you think about Social Champ, an automation tool that allows you to schedule posts on Facebook and other social platforms?
+What do you think about Social Champ To Automate Your platforms?
 Name your favorite tool for marketing?

 NEAL: I’ve used a lot of tools and I’m so passionate about it.
 I co-founded Social Tools Summit.
 I believe human can’t scale and you need to scale because there are just too many people seeking engagement.
 I also daily engage people directly through social networks.
 For content, I love BuzzSumo, the greatest tool to be able to find content and to share for analysis, insight for new content and reaches influencers and other a lot of different ways to use BuzzSumo.
 It does have repeating feature too, I think 99% of medium size business like repeating content without getting overwhelmed posting some things on a regular basis by deleting previous one.